Edgar-Donk/edgar-donk.github.io/README.md

 called background with a list of two tuples, the first tuple is for the disabled state ('disabled', '#d9d9d9').

 In the example 03map_button.py we have configure which sets up the general widget appearance then using map to set the active state by changing the background colour.
+Both configure and map use the same reference used in the style property.
 For a bit of fun we have a random selection from 6 colours, in order to set the active colour we first find the RGB colour using winfo_rgb(color) - color is the variable - then we change each of the RGB components and finally convert back to the hash value.
 Simple colour manipulations are possible in the RGB scheme.
 A further frill is that we use a white foreground for dark background and a black foreground for a yellow background.

 As we can see keeping to the style system we can easily have two or more widgets with differing properties - this is useful when comparing total effects during the testing phase.

+The order of mapping states for the element is important.
+If the active element is placed at the head then when the button or scrollbar is pressed the colour remains as the active colour.

+## 04 Image - First Steps

+Tkinter and ttk can work with gif, pgm or ppm images using PhotoImage or xbm images if we use BitmapImage modules loaded from tkinter.
+If your version of tkinter is 8.6 or higher then you can work with png files direct.
+Some widgets have a property called image (check out if it is shown on Tkinter 8.5 reference: a GUI for Python) so once the image is initiated we can load it directly onto the widget.
+All the images I will be working with will be found in the directory "images". and the programs will be run assuming that the images can be found in this position created as sub-directory of the directory where the programs run on your computer.